How Location Intelligence is Changing Delivery Route Optimization in Retail

 There is so much happening in the space of data analytics and location intelligence that every time we visit a new place, Google geocodes our location for future tracking and ease of access.
 This means that (1) Google learns from your patterns and adds your movement preferences in terms of going from your Workplace to your Home, or your favorite hangout place if it’s a weekend; (2) Google incentives you to add credible and shareable information about your current location so that it help other users like you.

 This is location intelligence in a nutshell.
 If you are in retail, this should be your next go-to-plan.
 Amazon invested in Whole Foods to leverage its business intelligence as well as its locational proximity and intelligence.
 Amazon would use the consumer profiling grown within the Whole Foods database to make Omni-channel movement a delight for their combined consumers.
 Amazon consumers can use Whole Foods locations for easy pick up for groceries and fast-moving goods.
-Similarly, Whole Foods consumers can benefit from Amazon’s extensive delivery management system to perfect home deliveries.
+Similarly, Whole Foods consumers can benefit from Amazon’s extensive software for delivery to perfect home deliveries.
 The key term is omnichannel, where both sets of consumers would get the best of both worlds, retail and e-commerce.

-Behind the Scenes: Companies like LogiNext incite their last mile delivery routing software to channelize Amazon’s and Whole Foods delivery route planning protocols, optimizing their movement, bettering their estimated time of arrivals, both to the reach the retail outlets from the distributors, and reaching the consumer on-time.
+Behind the Scenes: Companies like LogiNext incite their last mile route delivery software to channelize Amazon’s and Whole Foods delivery route planning protocols, optimizing their movement, bettering their estimated time of arrivals, both to the reach the retail outlets from the distributors, and reaching the consumer on-time.

 Logistics management and delivery route optimization help companies like Amazon and Whole Foods to better track and optimize their omnichannel strategies and better serve their entire consumer base.

 Primary and Secondary Distribution Problems?
 Location Intelligence to the Rescue!

 Did you know that the connected logistics market is bound to grow to $41.3 billion by 2021?